Skwieru/Skwieru/README.md

 - 👋 Hi, I’m @Skwieru...
-	My name is Marcin, I'm a novice programmer.
+	My name is Marcin, I'm a self-taught programmer.
 I'm 24 years old and I'm from Poland.
 I've started my programming adventure with JAVA course on UDEMY over a year ago.
 	I wanted to try myself in backend and frontend to see which one suits me better.
 Java was fun ,but I've found myself much better in JavaScript.
 	I'm really creative person so making animations, website designs and using my brain for creating all of these things just makes me feel happy.